reactgraphqlacademy/fb-messenger/README.md

 Finish the implementation of the Login component located in src/components/Login/index.js.
 Requirements:

-To do this part you'll need the following credentials: password 123 and email clone@facebook.com
+To do this part you'll need the following credentials for the server side validation: password 123 and email clone@facebook.com

 * The state of the inputs should be managed by the Login component (are the inputs controlled or uncontrolled components?).
 Hint, use the onChange event in the inputs.
-* Add some simple validation.
-If email or password are not provided don't submit the form and notify the user.
-You can do `alert('Email and password are required')`
+* Add some simple client side validation, if the email or password are not provided don't submit the form and notify the user by using `alert('Email and password are required')`
-* If the validation and the credentials are correct then redirect the user to the home page, you can use the prop history.push().
-When the validation is correct the API returns a 200 status.
-When the validation is not correct the API returns a 401 status.
+* If the client side validation and the server side validation are correct then redirect the user to the home page, you can use the prop history.push().
+When the server side validation is correct the API returns a 200 status.

 ### Part 2, authorization